geoelectric/uconnectsync/README.md

 Some notes on playlists:
 ------------------------

 * This script will take playlists exported from iTunes (no external tools necessary) and make them work on the drive.
-It will only touch playlists in the directory set in the playlistdir variable.
-By default, this is /Playlists.
+It will only touch playlists in the directory set in the `$playlistdir` variable.
+By default, this is `/Playlists`.
 If the directory doesn't exist, it will just skip that part.

 * You can use File | Library | Export Playlist from iTunes to export to the drive.
 The paths will export pointing back at your iTunes library, but this script will modify them.